adamchainz/techblog/_drafts/a-n00bs-guide-to-python-part-none.markdown

 Brilliant.

-This `None` thing is interesting.
+Anyway, that's something, and we're more worried about `None`.
 Let's ask IPython more about it:

 {% highlight ipy %}
 In [5]: None?
 {% endhighlight %}

+{% highlight ipy %}
 Type:        NoneType
 String form: None
 Namespace:   Python builtin
 Docstring:   <no docstring>
+{% endhighlight %}

 Aha, so its type is **"NoneType"**.
 Sounds like things in Python have types.
 That **String Form** there - we've already encountered that. **Namespace** is Python builtin - sensible, since I told you it was part of python and we haven't done anything to include any other spaces of names.
 But it has no docstring, which isn't a prescription, but something that documents what you're looking at.